-One of the disadvantages of many annuities are their high fees and expenses, coupled with the fact that often the details on these fees and expenses are nearly impossible to find within the documentation provided.
+One of the disadvantages of many annuities is their high fees and expenses.
+The details on these fees and expenses are nearly impossible to find within the documentation provided.

-Using 8% and a $100,000 balance, this equates to an $8,000 surrender charge if you tried to withdraw your balance, including trying to roll it over to another annuity at another company.
-These charges can be significant, so be sure to find out all of the details before writing a check.
+Using 8% and a $100,000 balance, this equates to an $8,000 surrender charge if you tried to withdraw your balance.
+This applies even when you roll it over to an annuity at another company.
+These charges can be significant.
+So be sure to find out all of the details before writing a check.

-Investment management fees are the expense ratios of the investment subaccounts, which, similar to mutual funds, are the underlying investment vehicles used in variable annuities.
-The expense ratios on an annuity subaccount are rarely as low as or lower than those on an equivalent mutual fund.
-Often the M&E charges are part of the subaccount expense ratios.
+Investment management fees are the fees charged to oversee your investments.
+These fees are rarely as low as those on an equivalent mutual fund.
+Often the M&E charges are hidden as part of the subaccount expense ratios.

 Do Annuities Make Sense for Retirement Savers?

 The answer, of course, is “it depends.”
 Annuities have both pros and cons.
-These are both in general terms and specific to the contract you might be looking at.
-Keep in mind the industry truism that annuities are most often sold, rather than a person having planned to purchase one.
+Some pros and cons are related to annuities in general.
+Some are specific to the contract you might be looking at.
+It is often said annuities are sold, not bought.
 This means too many annuity purchases are made as the result of aggressive sales tactics.

 Here are some pros in favor of annuities:

 - Your benefit is guaranteed by the insurance company.
 That said, make sure the company is financially sound.
-Though defaults on annuities are very rare, if the company can’t meet their obligations, your backstop is the appropriate state insurance commissioner.
+Defaults on annuities are very rare.
+But if the company can’t meet its obligations, your backstop is the appropriate state insurance commissioner.
 That may or may not cover your entire benefit.

-- An annuity can be another leg on your “retirement stool,” complimenting other sources of income such as Social Security, a pension, and withdrawals from retirement accounts like a 401(k) or an IRA.
+- An annuity can be another leg of your “retirement stool.”
+It can complement other sources of income such as Social Security, a pension, and withdrawals from retirement accounts like a 401(k) or an IRA.
 The lifetime income can be a backstop, should you spend down your other accounts too quickly.

 Some cons regarding annuities:

 - Non-qualified annuities are taxed at ordinary income tax rates.
 These are annuities that are not held inside of a qualified retirement plan or an IRA.
-Your premium dollars do grow tax deferred while invested in the contract, but the amount that is gain is fully taxable when withdrawn.
-For lump-sum partial distributions, all distributions are treated as gains until that “layer” is used up.
+Your premium dollars grow tax deferred while invested in the contract, but the amount that is gain is fully taxable when withdrawn.
 The rest is considered a withdrawal of your premiums and is not taxed.
-When annuitized, the payments will be considered part gain, part return of premium, and a portion will be taxed.
-Annuitants can outlive the payout of their premium, and any remaining payments would be fully taxable.

 - A lack of transparency in many contracts.
 Trying to decipher the underlying expenses in some annuity contracts is a frustrating experience.
 These contracts are written by attorneys, and the language often doesn’t resemble plain English.